Fellowship-of-the-Link/tftmap/blog/Concept maps for massive wiki.md

 ![[heatmaps.gif]]

-And then I'd love to see an array of such heatmapped concept maps, allowing me to see at a glance which ecosystem is closest to maturity.
+And then I'd love to see an array of such heatmaps, allowing me to see at a glance which ecosystem is closest to maturity.

-So could the concept maps explored above also include heatmaps?
-Presumably each node would include a value for each overlay (eg something like `maturity::4`).
+The maps explored above could also include heatmaps by adding to each node a value for each overlay (eg something like `maturity::4`).
 These values could even be calculated from the nodes linked to it, somewhat similar to the way the spidergraph in this massive.wiki (will) present average scores for each tool for thought, calculated from the profiles of the people using it.

 ## Solutions